Carol Ohmart: Personal life

 Ohmart married three times, most notably to actor Wayde Preston.
 They wed in 1956, and were divorced in 1958.
 Her first marriage, in 1949, was to actor Ken Grayson; it was annulled in 1951.
 In 1978, she married William Traberth in Wyoming, a veteran and former firefighter, and retired in Sequim, Washington, a suburb of Seattle.
 She changed her name to Kariomar S. Traberth, taking her husband's surname, and was guarded about her private life.

-Throughout the late 1960s and 1970s, Ohmart dedicated much of her time studying spiritualism and New Age philosophy, which served as a basis for various poems and short stories she wrote.
-Her poetry was compiled in a manuscript titled Song of Salt, which was including in Carol Ohmart: The Story of Hollywood's Greatest Actress by Samuel Clemens on December 31, 2022.
+Throughout the late 1960s and 1970s, Ohmart dedicated much of her time to studying spiritualism and New Age philosophy, which served as a basis for various poems and short stories she wrote.
+Her poetry was compiled in a manuscript titled Song of Salt.
 Around 1973, while filming an episode of Barnaby Jones in Los Angeles, Ohmart was attacked and beaten by three men on a street in Hollywood.
 After being discharged from the hospital over her injuries, Ohmart was prescribed pain killers, which marked the beginnings of a years-long addiction to prescription medication.